 Step 1.
 Open Wondershare Uniconverter

 The first step would be to download, install and launch Wondershare Uniconverter.
-Once you are done, go to the Toolbox option and click on Image Conversion to get started.
+Once you are done, go to the Toolbox option and click on Image Converter to get started.

 Step 2.
 Add BMP Images that You Want to Convert